-Support – he will come inside to sit in a central midfield position when his team have the ball.
+Support – the player will come inside to sit in a central midfield position when his team have the ball.
 From here he will act as the main creator for his side.

-Attack – he will come inside to sit in an advanced midfield position between the opposition’s defence and midfield.
+Attack – the player will come inside to sit in an advanced midfield position between the opposition’s defence and midfield.

 From here he will act as the main creator for his side.
 This may result in the Wide Playmaker being caught upfield and unable to get back into position for defensive phase.